 VinFreeCheck's license plate lookup provides users such as yourself with extensive, verifiable information from reputable sources like the National Insurance Crime Bureau (NICB) and the National Motor Vehicle Title Information System (NMVTIS).
 We make sure that all data you receive is the most recent based on how regularly the source databases are updated.

-Yes, you can!
+Yes, it is, indeed!
 VinFreeCheck complies with the Driver’s Privacy Protection Act (DPPA) which prohibits the disclosure of any private information of any car owner.
 Only relevant information pertaining to the car' use will be shared.
 On top of that, the Freedom of Information Act (FOIA) allows individuals to access information collected by the government.

 Every piece of information you receive from our reports are 100% reliable data taken from officially registered sources like NMVTIS.
 Go ahead and run a free check on that vehicle you're keen on!